Football Nonsense

 Distance to Stadium: Inside the ground | Price: ££

-🐝 Bees Tip: JJ Moon’s at Kingsbury is the standout pre-match pick for value and atmosphere.
-Get there early, grab a cheap pint, then make the two-stop Jubilee Line hop to Canons Park.
+🐝 Bees Tip: If you’re arriving via the Jubilee Line, JJ Moon’s at Kingsbury is genuinely the best pre-match option for value and atmosphere.
+Get there early, grab a cheap pint, and enjoy the buzz of match day before making the two-stop journey to Canons Park.

 🏨 WHERE TO STAY IN EDGWARE / NORTH LONDON